uprighted-learners/unit-5-hello-express/readme.md

 ## Achieving

-In this lab, we will creating a basic website with a server.
+In this exercise, we will creating a basic website with a server.

 Your work will result in: